gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x02-python-import_modules/README.md

 from fibo import fib as fibonacci sys.ps1 changes the >>> ps2 ...
-int(str) convert str to string

-https://docs.python.org/3/tutorial/modules.html
+int(str) convert str to string dir(module) allows us to see all the names inside the module but not the variables. the functions don't start with __.
+ImportError: bad magic number in 'hidden_4 might occur becaue hidden_4 is in python3.8 while I use 3.12 a different version https://docs.python.org/3/tutorial/modules.html

 Ctrl-B close explorer in Vscode